C-Lion/regex-basics-readme-v-000/README.md

 ### Only specific characters

 If I want to match all instances of vowels in a string, the RegEx `/aeiou/` won't work (feel free to try it), as it will only match the entire string "aeiou" - which clearly isn't in our text.
 Instead let's use square brackets: `/[aeiou]/` - this is looking for only **one single** character in our text which matches any of the characters inside the square brackets.
-If you add this RegEx to our rubular, you'll see every vowel highlighted in your match result.
+If you add this RegEx to our rubular, you'll see every lower case vowel highlighted in your match result.
+If you add a space before your Regex: `/ [aeiou]/`, you get all the vowels preceded by a space.

+If you tried this, you probably noticed that the O of "O me," was not highlighted.
+This is because Regular Expressions are case sensitive, meaning a is not the same as A. The RexEx `/[aeiouAEIOU]/` would return ALL of your vowels.

 ### Ranges